oOperaho/Ciphr/Vigenere/readme.md

 ### Encode = Word{Letter} + Key{Letter} - 1

 You may note that this only works for some letters.
 If you add O with O, you'll have 30, which is greater than 26.
-To solve this, simply repeat the alphabet one time, and then you cann add even Z + Z, the result will exist.
+To solve this, the UI has a regex to provides numbers that are greater than 26.

 ## Decoding